annotation/stam-tools/docs/fromxml.md

 instances of the same marker element*?
 What if you want to mark *pages* or *lines* respectively with such a XML input?

-This conversion can be be specified as follows:
+This conversion can be specified as follows:

 ```toml
 [[elements]]